proszxppp/WP6-host-guest-binding/README.md

 # WP6-host-guest-binding
-This folder contains all charge models employed in our extensive end-point free energy calculations on the carboxylated-pillar[6]arene host-guest systems.
+This folder contains initial conditions generated with molecular docking with two scoring functions and all charge sets employed in our extensive end-point free energy calculations on the carboxylated-pillar[6]arene host-guest systems.
 The full text of the manuscript can be accesssed at https://chemrxiv.org/engage/chemrxiv/article-details/62bc8a7a91954980dcd92eeb